Have you noticed that your feet get bigger as time goes by? Did you notice that Grandpa seems to get a little shorter every year at Thanksgiving?

 about how orthotics can improve the balance in the elderly.
 Other investigators have examined the influence of shoe inserts on balance, based on the hypothesis that such inserts may enhance somatosensory stimulation of the skin on the plantar aspect of the foot.

 The Orthopedic journal of sports physical therapy observed immediate improvements in static and dynamic measures of balance in older adults following the placement of custom foot orthoses in their laced walking shoes.
 These improvements were maintained at 2 weeks following the intervention.

-We have notice that a type of diabetic orthotic covering call P-Cell help relieve some of the symptoms of nephropathy.
-This covering can also be add directly to the top of your current shoes insert with out spending the money associated with custom inserts if balance or other foot problems are not an issue.
+We have notice that a type of diabetic orthotic covering call P-Cell help relieves some of the symptoms of nephropathy.
+This covering can also be added directly to the top of your current shoes insert without spending the money associated with custom inserts if balance or other foot problems are not an issue.
 You can email us at [email protected] with any question you may have.